Benitoite/surfs_up/README.md

 |  <img src="Resources/temp.png" width=900></img>  |
 |  Figure 1.
 O'ahu Temperature Observations (Station *Waihee 837.5* USC00519281)   |

 #### Another key weather indicator which may be analyzed from these measurement data is precipitation.
+In this hypothetical query, we analyze the precipitation data from **Waihee**.

 |   |
 | :---:   |